 b.
 Post Injection and Page Injection

-Post Injection and Page Injection is where your ad will be displayed.
-It can be displayed in a Widget, before or after content, or both, or even inside the content.
+Post Injection and Page Injection will showcase your ads.
+You can display it in a Widget, before or after content, or both, or even inside the content.
 Let’s choose Inside the content.
-Then we will need to choose where exactly do we need to put it – After the middle paragraph, the 1st, the 2nd or the third, or even the eighth paragraphs.
+Then we will need to choose where exactly we need to put it – After the middle paragraph, the 1st, the 2nd or the third, or even the eighth paragraphs.

 You can also choose to display this Ad Group for which category.
-If you have a set of adverts about Clothing, you may want to create an Ad Group for the Fashion category and another Ad Group for another category.
+If you have a set of adverts for Clothing, you may want to create an Ad Group for the Fashion category.
 Or you could just choose for all categories – Select All.

 After that, click on Save Group to save all the settings you’ve made for this Ad Group.
-You can go directly to an article of the chosen category to see your result.
+You can go directly to an article in the chosen category to see your result.

 We hope that you found our guide on How to automatically insert Ads inside your blog post to be helpful.
 If you have any questions, then please let us know by leaving a comment below.